nerdfolio/better-auth-goodies/packages/ba-guest-list/README.md

 Plugin to provide fixed guest list login functionality for [better-auth](https://www.better-auth.com).

 Intended use is for development testing and possibly demos with known login names, e.g. login as "Alice" or "Bob".
 You can use it with a single-input form or binding a name to a submit button.
+Names are case insensitive.

 The fixed guest list is defined on the server-side with optional roles so this plugin can also be used for testing roles.
 You can optionally reveal the server guest list to the client (useful for demo login scenarios).